openshift/ansible-service-broker/README.md

 * `make vendor`: Installs or updates the dependencies
 * `make build`: Builds the binary from source
 * `make install`: Installs the built binary.
+* `make prepare-local-env`: will set up the local environemt to test and run the broker against a local deployment of [catasb](https://github.com/fusor/catasb)
-* `make run`: Runs the broker with the default profile, configured via `/etc/dev.config.yaml`
+* `make run`: Runs the broker with the default profile, configured via `/etc/generated_local_development.yaml`
+  * make run can be run without catasb and prepare-local-env by setting the `BROKER_INSECURE="true"` variable to true in `scripts/my_local_dev_vars`
 * `make uninstall` Deletes the installed binary and config.yaml
   * Notes for install, run, and uninstall:
     * The default install prefix is /usr/local.
 Use `make build && sudo make install` to build and install.